ScottSyms/RustAISe/README.md

 ### Last Thoughts
 This is a first attempt to do serious programming in Rust but even from a novice's vantage point, there's room for improvement.

-First, the solution may not be idiomatic, ie/ making the best use of what Rust offers to solve the problem.
+First, because I have imperfect knowledge of the language, the solution may not be idiomatic, ie/ making the best use of what Rust offers to solve the problem.

 The program largely ignores Rust's error handling framework.
 Initializing the struct with default values may unnecessarily consume memory.
 Leveraging struct methods and custom traits may offer some advantages.